gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 news).

 Deeply resigned, I reported the findings to Fabienne.
-I asked her one more time if she can think of anything else she might suggest.
+I asked her one more time if she could think of anything else she might suggest.
 The next day she brought a book with her and said, "I have an idea for you.
 There's this famous doctor in Germany that treats soccer players and specializes in muscle injuries.
 I learned from his textbook.".
 I was all fired up about this idea, and then she continued, "but it's going to be very hard to see him".
-By now, you can recognize this the conversation with Fabienne I opened my post with.
+By now, you can recognize this as the conversation with Fabienne I opened my post with.
 So what happened next that day?
 I told Fabien that I would figure out how to get there and see the famous doctor.